AdobeDocs/experience-manager-65.ko-KR/help/assets/metadata.md

 * To begin with, assets come with some metadata.
 The applications that create digital assets add some metadata to the assets created.
 Before uploading an asset to Experience Manager, you can edit and modify metadata using either the native application used to create an asset or using some other metadata editing application.
 When you upload an asset to Experience Manager, the metadata is processed.

-* Link to PS, ID, AI, PDF, etc. metadata-related help articles.
+* Link to PS, ID, AI, PDF, and so on, metadata-related help articles.

 * Link to XMP writeback.